BabuinoControllers/IOTBox_StarterKit/README.md

 On the other side most of IOT projects share common requirements.
 IOT Brick technology try to share development, implementation and industrialization efforts of one projects with others by providing a general purpose device covering a wide range of applciations that can be simply integrated in complex IOT architecture.

+## From Development to configuration
+Application logic can be easily implemented by configuring and combining the functional blocks into the device.
+Functional blocks are studied to support the implementation of a wide range of use cases and applications.
+Functional blocks have inputs and outputs.
+Logic is created by instantiating a functional block and connecting the output of a functional block to the input of the others.
+Several types of functional blocks are available.
+Follow a short summary:

+- Sensor block: used to read the value of an input or an output of the board or of others functional block.
+Input can be configured to read analog values (only from board input) and can implement a Schmitt Trigger whose thresholds are fully configurable.
+Sensor blocks can also be read remotely by users.

+- Switch block: it is a switch that can be controlled remotely by user.
+It can be configured as monostable (pulse) or bistable (on/off or toggle).
+Activation of the switch is conditional to a weekly time policy defined by administrator.

+- Door block: it is like a switch block but connected to relays driving device outputs.

+- Mealy Machine: finite State Machine based on a Mealy model with max 8 inputs, 4 outputs and 16 states.
+Activity of the machine can be conditioned by means of a weekly time policy defined by administrator.
+Outputs of the block can change its status only if the weekly time policy reports that the machine is active.

+- Digital Function Block: implementing any combinatory logic on 4 inputs.
+Output can be configured as monostable (Pulse) or bistable.
+Moreover, transition from one logical level to the other can be delayed by configuring the function block.
+Block is active conditionally to a weekly timed policy.

+- Weekly policy block: It defines a weekly time policy.
+Time policy is regulated by real time clock (RTC) operating in the board.
+Some of the functional block activities are regulated by the weekly time policy.
+Access control policy has a validity time defined by a starting time and an expiration time.
+Group access policy can be defined per user.

 ## How to start
 Starter kit includes a project for NetBeans version 8.2.
 So install NetBeans version 8.2 before starting.
 After just clone locally latest stable version of the Starter Kit Project, launch NetBeans and open the project.